 Lena grew up in southern New Hampshire and, aside from spending a year in Nashville, TN during her management years, she has lived in eastern Massachusetts her whole life.

-During her free time, she enjoys gardening, running, snowboarding, hiking, rollerblading, and spending time with her pitbull rescue puppy.
+During her free time, she enjoys reading, gardening, running, snowboarding, hiking, and rollerblading.
 She is bilingual (English and Spanish) as her mother is Colombian and has been vegan since 2016.

 As a Latina, she is a vocal activist for diversification and inclusion of all underrepresented groups within the STEM community.
 Lena also takes pride in community service and actively mentors individuals and youth interested in STEM.
-She has spent time with Concord-Carlisle High School meteorology club and also teaches coding for kids K-12 at Penguin Coding School in her spare time.
+She has spent time with Concord-Carlisle High School meteorology club and taught kids how to code in the past.